 HEY Grants

-The HEY Grants are an annual small grant round for LGBTQIA+ projects and initiatives.
-Round 13 HEY Grants OPEN NOW, and will close 5 PM, Friday 13 October.
+The Healthy Equal Youth (HEY) Grants are an annual small grant round for LGBTQIA+ projects and initiatives.

 Grants aren’t just provided to LGBTQIA+ based services but are also given to mainstream organisations to support the further breakdown of barriers that exist for LGBTQIA+ young people in all spaces.